Multisystem inflammatory syndrome in children: Epidemiology

 Epidemiological information is limited, and clinical statistics currently derive from review of case series.
 (Note: Given that hospital case series can be selected on the basis of clinical factors such as presence of heart failure or admission to intensive care units, available statistical information regarding the frequencies of different clinical features may be skewed by selection bias.)
 This emerging condition is considered rare.
-Its incidence is not known.
-(Note: In the state of New York, about 2 out of 100,000 individuals under 21 years of age are thought to have been affected in conjunction with the COVID-19 epidemic there (with the numbers of new cases peaking 31 days after the local peak in viral infection).)
-Based on available reports, the fatality rate among diagnosed cases appears to have been about 1.7% (notably higher than the rate of 0.07% recorded among children with Kawasaki disease in Japan).
+Studies suggest that MIS-C occurred in 31.6 out of 100,000 people under 21 who were infected with COVID-19.

+Based on available reports in 2020, the fatality rate among diagnosed cases appears to have been about 1.7% (notably higher than the rate of 0.07% recorded among children with Kawasaki disease in Japan).
 A rapid risk assessment conducted by the European Centre for Disease Prevention and Control (ECDC) concluded that the overall risk to children in the European Union (EU), European Economic Area (EEA) and the UK "is considered 'low', based on a 'very low' probability of [the disease] in children and a 'high' impact of such disease."